grzesk075/NodeJsSandbox/README.md

 * Visual Studio Code from Microsoft (free),
 * Eclipse with nodeclipse plugin (free),
 * Cloud9 from Amazon (in cloud free for non-commercial use).

+## 3. Typescript
+Typescript must be installed globally, because the tsc program must be available.
+It's responsible for compiling typescript to javascript.
+This process of source to source compilation is called transpilling.
+The following command installs typescript globally, including code and executables.
+> npm install -g typescript

+> tsc -v

+Tsc is available next to the npm program and displays its version wit above command.